-All G-CSF reagents are produced in house and quality controlled, including 6 G-CSF Antibody, 26 G-CSF Gene, 3 G-CSF Lysate, 4 G-CSF Protein, 1 G-CSF qPCR.
+All G-CSF reagents are produced in house and quality controlled, including 7 G-CSF Antibody, 1 G-CSF ELISA, 26 G-CSF Gene, 3 G-CSF Lysate, 4 G-CSF Protein, 1 G-CSF qPCR.
 All G-CSF reagents are ready to use.

-Recombinant G-CSF proteins are expressed by E. coli, HEK293 Cells with fusion tags as N-cleavage, N-human IgG1-Fc, Native.
+Recombinant G-CSF proteins are expressed by HEK293 Cells, E. coli with fusion tags as N-human IgG1-Fc, Native, N-cleavage.

-G-CSFantibodies are validated with different applications, which are WB, ELISA.
+G-CSFantibodies are validated with different applications, which are ELISA, WB, ELISA(Det).

 G-CSFcDNA clones are full length sequence confirmed and expression validated.
 There are 13 kinds of tags for each G-CSF of different species, especially GFP tag, OFP tag, FLAG tag and so on.
 There are three kinds of vectors for choice, cloning vector, expression vector and lentivrial expression vector.